NWPlayer123/PaperMario2/docs/Scripts.md

 <!-- Note to self: brief overview of the opcode, how many arguments it takes, in-depth technical notes if needed, side effects if abused. -->
-# Commands
+# Code Flow Opcodes
-## OPCODE_NEXT (0, 0x00)
+### OPCODE_NEXT (0, 0x00)
 This opcode is used as an internal fetch that loads the data on the next opcode and updates all its pointers.
 Not for use in actual scripts.

-## OPCODE_END_SCRIPT (1, 0x01)
+### OPCODE_END_SCRIPT (1, 0x01)
 This opcode is *required* to be the last opcode in all scripts, as it's used to generate jump tables for labels, along with debugging internally when searching with nesting opcodes (if, else, case, while, label).

-## OPCODE_END_EVENT (2, 0x02)
+### OPCODE_END_EVENT (2, 0x02)
 This opcode is used in conjunction with [END_SCRIPT](#opcode_end_script-1-0x01), acting as a `return;`, meaning there can be multiple in a single script.
 This cleans up all child and brother events, along with the current event in order to finish execution.
 It will also copy any needed data to the parent waiting on it (see [evtDelete](../source/mgr/evtmgr.c#L496)).
 A script will still run without this opcode, but it will not be freed after it's finished and just idly get called every loop to do nothing once it reaches an END_SCRIPT.

-## OPCODE_LABEL (3, 0x03)
+### OPCODE_LABEL (3, 0x03)
 This defines a label in an internal jump table that can store up to 16 labels.
 It can be used in conjunction with [GOTO](#opcode_goto-4-0x04) for arbitrary jumps in code flow.
 Takes one argument, which it will use as the identifier to allow goto to find a specific label.
 Only the first byte is read, meaning the only valid identifiers are 0-0xFF.

-## OPCODE_GOTO (4, 0x04)
+### OPCODE_GOTO (4, 0x04)
 This opcode is used with [LABEL](opcode_label-3-0x03) in order to do arbitrary jumps.
 It takes one argument using evtGetValue, which is the label identifier.
 It then uses that value to look for the corresponding label, and continues execution at that location.
 It will continue at the current location if no label is found.

 Note that jumping between nesting depths will cause undefined behavior.
 Additionally, using 0xFF in a goto without a corresponding label will cause the game to crash as the next opcode address will be 0, which is invalid memory.

 There is a check in the search algorithm that allows you to jump to any address and execute it as script code, even outside the bounds of the script.
 If the signed value passed is lower than -270M, it will simply return it, setting the next command to that value.
 The GameCube uses 0xC0000000 to 0xC1800000 for uncached access to code and data, which happens to be well represented as a float, namely between -2.0f and -16.0f.
 This allows for Arbitrary Script Execution (ASE) to be possible, assuming you can manipulate a script to include this data as part of the goto.

+# Looping Opcodes
-## OPCODE_DO (5, 0x05)
+### OPCODE_DO (5, 0x05)
 This opcode is used with [WHILE](#opcode_while-6-0x06) in order to do basic loops.
 This signifies the start of the loop.
 It takes a single argument for number of loops, which can either be 0 to allow for an infinite loop (see [DO_BREAK](#opcode_do_break-7-0x07)), a positive counter, or if it's below -10M, it will use evtGetValue as a counter.
 This increases nesting depth, and sets up loop data.

 Note that using negative values incorrectly will cause undefined behavior, especially in the \[-1, -10M\) range.
 See implementation of evtGetValue for more details.

-## OPCODE_WHILE (6, 0x06)
+### OPCODE_WHILE (6, 0x06)
 This opcode is used with [DO](#opcode_do-5-0x05) in order to do basic loops.
 This signifies the end of the loop.
 See [OPCODE_DO](#opcode_do-5-0x05) for more details on the implementation.
 Once the counter hits 0 (assuming it's not in an infinite loop), it will decrease nesting depth and then continue execution.

-## OPCODE_DO_BREAK (7, 0x07)
+### OPCODE_DO_BREAK (7, 0x07)
 This opcode is used with [DO](#opcode_do-5-0x05) and [WHILE](#opcode_while-6-0x06).
 As the name implies, this acts as a `break;` in a loop.
 It will search until it finds an equivalent WHILE, decrease nesting depth, and continue execution from the opcode after that (i.e. next it will execute the instruction *after* WHILE).

 Note that trying to break without an equivalent WHILE is undefined behavior, as the search will also accept END_SCRIPT, and will try to execute whatever is *after*.

-## OPCODE_DO_CONTINUE (8, 0x08)
+### OPCODE_DO_CONTINUE (8, 0x08)
 This opcode is used with [DO](#opcode_do-5-0x05) and [WHILE](#opcode_while-6-0x06).
 As the name implies, this acts as a `continue;` in a loop.
 It will search until it finds an equivalent WHILE, and continues execution at that opcode (i.e. next it will execute the WHILE, updating the counter and continuing to loop).

+# Waiting Opcodes
-## OPCODE_WAIT_FRAME (9, 0x09)
+### OPCODE_WAIT_FRAME (9, 0x09)
 This opcode, as the name implies, blocks the script from continuing execution until a set number of frames has passed.
-Takes a single argument from evtGetValue, which is the number of frames to wait.

-Note that this assumes that the event has a speed/timescale of 1, and is executing 1 command every frame.
-If it's faster or slower, this opcode will be too, since it will be ran multiple times per frame.
+Takes a single argument, the number of calls (not frames) to block for, using evtGetValue.
+Every call, it will decrease its internal counter by one, and will only stop blocking once that counter hits zero.

+Note that as this is a blocking command, it is influenced by the event's speed.
+If it is called multiple times per frame, it will finish sooner or later than the actual number of frames passed.
+See [technical details](#technical-details) for more information on blocking commands.

-## OPCODE_WAIT_MSEC (10, 0x0A)
+### OPCODE_WAIT_MSEC (10, 0x0A)
 This opcode, as the name implies, blocks the script from continuing execution until a set amount of time has passed.
-Takes a single argument from evtGetValue, which is the amount of milliseconds to wait.
+Takes a single argument, the amount of milliseconds to block for, using evtGetValue.
+Every call, it will check the amount of time that has passed since it was first called, and it will only stop blocking once that amount of milliseconds has passed.

-Note that this is unaffected by the event's speed/timescale, unlike [WAIT_FRAME](#opcode_wait_frame-9-0x09), so it can be used safely for time-sensitive operations.
-However, increasing the speed/timescale will decrease the latency until this opcode is finished, since it will check more frequently to see if that amount of time has passed.
+Note that as this is a blocking command, it is influenced by the event's speed.
+As the time it uses is unaffected, the only thing that speed does is to decrease or increase the latency until the opcode is finished, as it can check multiple times per frame, or once every several frames, instead of only once per frame.
+See [technical details](#technical-details) for more information on blocking commands.

-## OPCODE_HALT (11, 0xB)
+### OPCODE_HALT (11, 0xB)
-This opcode takes one argument using evtGetValue, and halts execution of the script until that value hits 0.
-Useful as a way to wait on a bit of data to be valid.
+This argument blocks the script from continuing execution until some value it is checking is equal to zero.
+Takes a single argument using evtGetValue, which it will continually check.

+Note that as this is a blocking command, it is influenced by the event's speed.
+The only way it can influence this opcode is to decrease or increase the latency until the opcode is finished, as it can check multiple times per frame, or once every several frames, instead of only once per frame.
+See [technical details](#technical-details) for more information on blocking commands.

 # If/Else Opcodes
+## Overview
+The way that the search algorithm works in the if/else commands is somewhat unique, in that it relies on putting code execution to *after* the opcodes.
+If the "if" check passes, it will continue execution, and relies on the "else" opcode" to set the next command to *after* the endif.
+If the check fails, it sets the next command to *after* the else, and then it continues execution, with the endif acting as a marker and not doing anything if it's actually encountered.

+However, all this internal code flow is completely transparent to the scripter.
+All they need to know is that, if this check passes, do a thing, else do a different thing, and then endif.
 ## String Comparisons
 ### OPCODE_IF_STR_EQUAL (12, 0x0C)
 This opcode is used for if statements comparing two strings using strcmp.
 Takes two arguments, the two strings you want to compare, using evtGetValue.
 If either value is 0, it will treat it as `""`.
 If they are equal according to strcmp, it will continue execution.
 If it's not equal, it will search until it finds an equivalent [ELSE](opcode_else-32-0x20), [END_IF](opcode_end_if-33-0x21), or [END_SCRIPT](opcode_end_script-1-0x01), respecting any nested if/else data, and next cycle it will continue execution there.